uug-ai/integrations/README.md

 ## Contributing

-Contributions are welcome.
-To contribute:
+Contributions are welcome!
+When adding new integrations, please follow the functional options pattern demonstrated in this repository.

+### Development Guidelines

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feat/amazing-feature`)
+3. Follow the functional options pattern (see "Creating a New Integration" above)
+4. Add comprehensive tests for your integration
+5. Ensure all tests pass: `go test ./...`
+6. Add usage examples to the README
-3. Commit your changes following [Conventional Commits](https://www.conventionalcommits.org/)
+7. Commit your changes following [Conventional Commits](https://www.conventionalcommits.org/)
-4. Push to your branch (`git push origin feat/amazing-feature`)
+8. Push to your branch (`git push origin feat/amazing-feature`)
-5. Open a Pull Request
+9. Open a Pull Request

 ### Commit Message Format